mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    only be sent to console processes which share a common console window, e.g., some subprocesses.
 Any other value for *sig* will cause the process to be unconditionally killed by the TerminateProcess API, and the exit code will be set to *sig*.
+The Windows version of :func:`kill` additionally takes process handles to be killed.

    See also :func:`signal.pthread_kill`.

    .. audit-event:: os.kill pid,sig os.kill

-   .. availability:: Unix, Windows, not WASI, not iOS.
+   .. availability:: Unix, Windows, not Emscripten, not WASI.

    .. versionchanged:: 3.2
       Added Windows support.